Sruthiravi5/Semantic-Communication-IK-HARQ/README.md

+# Disclaimer

+This is a research project and by definition is unstable.
+Please write to us if you find something not correct or strange.
+We are sharing the codes under the condition that reproducing full or part of codes must cite the related papers.

 # Related Papers
 - Zhou Q, Li R, Zhao Z, et al. Adaptive Bit Rate Control in Semantic Communication with Incremental Knowledge-based HARQ[J]. arXiv preprint arXiv:2203.06634, 2022, accepted by IEEE Open Journal of the Communications Society. https://arxiv.org/pdf/2108.09119